Mixtape-Sessions/Causal-Inference-1/Lab/IV/README.md

 5. Compare the two results, does the IV estimate move in the direction we predicted above?
 Use the concept of LATE to describe why the coefficient moved in the direction it did.

 6. If your schooling result is a LATE, then what do the five assumptions mean in the context of this study?

+7. What might be a great figure of the reduced form and the first stage separately?

 *Note: for Stata, you can use `-weakivtest-` for the Olea and Pfleuger effective F and `-twostepweakiv-` for the Anderson-Rubin confidence intervals.
 For R, you can use the `{}` and `{}` packages*